 If you have a problem with your coolant temperature, and you realize that the lower radiator hose is cold instead of hot, you could be experiencing problems with the radiator system that needs to get fixed.

 Your car could be overheating which may cause further problems.
-It could be car thermostat that controls how much of coolant is brought into the radiator through the lower radiator hose or water leaks.
+It could be the car thermostat that controls how much of coolant is brought into the radiator through the lower radiator hose or water leaks.

-You will need to look at the various parts that influence the radiator temperature for a proper diagnosis of lower radiator hose cold problem.
+You will need to look at the various parts that influence the radiator temperature for a proper diagnosis of a lower radiator hose cold problem.

 This is the most common problem when it comes to cold lower coolant hoses.
-Engines have a valve based thermostat that determines regulates coolant inflow so that the engine operates at an optimal temperature and does not overheat.
+Engines have a valve based thermostat that determines and regulates coolant inflow so that the engine operates at an optimal temperature and does not overheat.

-If your car is overheating, and at the same time won’t heat up the lower coolant hose – You do most likely have a problem with your thermostat which needs to get replaced.
+If your car is overheating, and at the same time won’t heat up the lower coolant hose – You most likely have a problem with your thermostat which needs to get replaced.

 The thermostat is closed when the engine is cold and not running.
 Regulation of water by the thermostat prevents engine hot spots.
-Once the optimal temperature has been reached the coolant water will be let into the radiator for energy dissipation.
+Once the optimal temperature has been reached, the coolant water will be let into the radiator for energy dissipation.

-If too much of the coolant goes to the radiator the engine is overcooled.
+If too much of the coolant goes to the radiator, the engine is overcooled.
 This leads to fuel inefficiencies.
-If the thermostat is not operating well, then the coolant will not be driven to the engine when it exceeds its optimal temperature and is a major cause for lower radiator hose becoming cold.
+If the thermostat is not operating well, then the coolant will not be driven to the engine when it exceeds its optimal temperature and is a major cause for the lower radiator hose becoming cold.

-Air in the Coolant system/Blocked
+Air in the Coolant system/blocked

 Internal combustion engines produce a lot of heat, which if not handled properly can ruin the engine.
 The engine coolant is a liquid that is passed through the engine block – where it gets heated – and it loses this heat through the radiator.